Alexit0/weather_report_test/README.md

 ````

 ## Usage
-Find the bot, send '/start' to activate.
-Send '/report' to run the test.
+Find the bot, send `/start` to activate.
+Send `/report` to run the test.

+Change location in `test_data/HomePageData.py`